jenny-chen/jenny-chen.github.io/src/essays/2021-04-04-making-japan.md

 </Flex>
 ```

-As seen above, Gatsby's plugin does a few things to make the process of displaying images easier.
+As seen above, Gatsby's plugin does a few things to make the process of displaying images easier, which made me decide to use it instead of creating my own image component.

+I had already made the choice to use Gatsby and GraphQL so using this plugin was a natural choice since it plays so well with GraphQL. `GatsbyImage` can directly make use of the data types the query returns, so there would be no need to go searching through files with the image name.
+Furthermore, it has some accessibility features that I thought would be good to use.
+Alternative text is a common one, but it also provides a placeholder before images fully load in.
+With how powerful most computers these days are, these placeholders are rarely even seen, but for slower/older computers, having a blurred version of the page act as a placeholder makes the experience of image loading less jarring.

 ### extra information - data storage

-Still I wanted to show more information past just the visual memories.
+I still wanted to show more information past just the visual memories though.
 I wanted the ability to get little blurbs relating to each picture and location.

 Unfortunately, I knew that this section couldn't be automated- it would always be a pretty long process.
 I wanted to personalize each and every picture with its own blurb, and that meant I had to write out a separate description for each one and match them up with the picture using some sort of id or name.
 It was likely going to be tedious writing everything out so I wanted something simple that would do the job.

 I ended up just going with just a JS object storing the matching photo name, location, date, and a short description.
 I stored everything as a string except for the description.
-For some of the photos I wanted slightly longer blurbs that included newlines.
-In order to incorporate newlines, I stored each separate "paragraph" of the description into a array, which would allow me later to iterate over them, generating html components for each one.
+For some of the photos, I wanted slightly longer blurbs that included newlines.
+In order to incorporate newlines, I stored each separate "paragraph" of the description into a array, which would allow me later to iterate over them, generating HTML components for each one.
 An alternative would have been to insert newline symbols and then parse the string later when generating content.
 I think that would make things harder to edit later on though, if descriptions became very long, symbols could easily get lost or missed.

-This is still far from the best solution for associating information with the images however.
+However this is still far from the best solution for associating information with the images.
 The only way to check for which description matches with which image is to do a check on their names.
 This requires a lot of manual work in naming them and then later on if any bugs come up.
 It's fine for now considering the scope is relatively small, but a better solution for the general case would be to hold all the data together, the description along with the images.
 Parsing of the image names could also be done in order to reduce the number of extra fields we have.

 ### modals

 This feature was the one that came with the most choices.
 There are a lot of different ways to display information visually and also lots of ways to store that information.
 Though not a designer, I nevertheless had to come up with a few different designs.

 The first one was to simulate a rotation of the image and show the information on its backside.
-It definitely would look cool; animations are all the rage these days, especially ones that simulate real life objects.
+It definitely would look cool; animations are all the rage these days, especially ones that simulate real-life objects.
 I decided against this one as I wanted to keep the image on screen while showing the description so as to give the user context while they read.

-The second idea was to have the description come up next to the image, shifting the other images into a different alignment.
+The second idea was to have the description appear as a new component next to the image, which would shift all the other images into a different alignment.
 I decided against this one as well.
-The shifting of the elements simply seemed too messy; I wanted to keep the gallery feeling of the images.
+The shifting of the elements felt like it would become too messy.
+Not all the images were the same size and not all the descriptions were the same length either which would cause a variable shift in elements every time.
+I wanted to keep the clean, gallery feeling of the page, so I tried to find another one.

 The third (and final) idea was to use a modal.
 Modals are typically used to draw the user's full attention to a specific element or component.
-Usually I dislike modals for this reason, it interrupts whatever else was current happening, forcing the user to contend with whatever the modal is presenting.
+Usually, I dislike modals for this reason, it interrupts whatever else was currently happening, forcing the user to contend with whatever the modal is presenting.
 However, in this scenario, that's exactly what I wanted.
 I would be able to keep the photo up to provide context, not disrupt the alignment of the other photos and keep the user's full attention.

-Another component was made, a general one that would be hidden and filled depending on the photo clicked.
+To accomplish this, I created another modal component, one that would be hidden and filled depending on the photo clicked.
+This is pretty straightforward, multiple nested basic components with some `onClick` handlers.

 ```jsx
 <Modal hidden={props.hidden} onClick={e => props.setModalHidden(true)}>